Tourists visiting Vietnam love to joke about walking away from the moneychangers as “instant millionaires.”

 And Vietnamese sellers aren't exactly the most cheerful bargainers.
 In areas with high tourist traffic, sellers sometimes refuse any attempts at bargaining down, knowing that there will always be another tourist willing to pay the prices they quote.

 So, in Ho Chi Minh City, sellers at Ben Thanh Market (high tourist traffic) will gouge you hard, while their counterparts at Russian Market (low to middling tourist traffic) will give you some leeway.

 It all boils down to: you're a tourist, pay tourist prices.
 The only effective way of avoiding the “foreigner tax” is to get a Vietnamese friend to haggle on your behalf.

 How Much to Budget Per Day

-Budget travelers in Vietnam can expect to spend up to $25 a day on food and lodging.
+Your $100 can go a long way in Vietnam.
+Budget travelers can expect to spend up to $25 a day on food and lodging.
 Middle-budget spenders can enjoy good restaurant food, hire cabs, and stay comfortably in good hotels for about $35-65 a day.